 where $\C_{(t_0,x_0)}=\C\cap T_{(t_0,x_0)}(\R\times M)$ for every $(t_0,x_0)\in \R\times M$.
-The requirements on each $\Sigma_{(t_0,x_0)}$ become equivalent to the {\em strong convexity} of $\C$ \cite[Proposition 2.26]{JS20}, that is, when $\C_{(t_0,x_0)}$ is intersected by an affine hyperplane of $H\subset T_{(t_0,x_0)}(\R\times M)$ which is not tangent to $\C_{(t_0,x_0)}$, then $H\cap \C_{(t_0,x_0)}$ is a strongly convex hypersurface in the hyperplane (in fact, a positively curved sphere), see Figure \ref{cone}.
+The requirements on each $\Sigma_{(t_0,x_0)}$ become equivalent to the {\em strong convexity} of $\C$ \cite[Proposition 2.26]{JS20}, that is, when $\C_{(t_0,x_0)}$ is intersected by an affine hyperplane of $H\subset T_{(t_0,x_0)}(\R\times M)$ which is not tangent to $\C_{(t_0,x_0)}$, then $H\cap \C_{(t_0,x_0)}$ is a strongly convex hypersurface in the hyperplane (in fact, a positively curved sphere); see Figure \ref{cone}.

-When the natural vector field $\partial_t$ is timelike for $\C$ (that is, it lies in the interior of the solid cone bounded by $\C$ at each point) the easiest way to describe $\C$ is using a Lorentz-Finsler metric $G$ in $\R\times M$ constructed as follows.
+When the natural vector field $\partial_t$ is timelike for $\C$ (i.e., it lies in the interior of the solid cone bounded by $\C$ at each point) the easiest way to describe $\C$ is using a Lorentz-Finsler metric $G$ in $\R\times M$ constructed as follows.
 Let $F_{t_0}$ be the Finsler metric in $M$ whose indicatrix coincides with $\Sigma_{t_0}$, that is,

 Then, define $G$ at every point $(t_0,x_0)$ as